 10. Last (but not least), I have my own travel group called Wanderous Affair: A Group for Travellers & Nomads.
 Put simply, this is a community of people who love to travel.
 I only have a handful of rules that I ask members to follow, so that engagement and blog/social media growth is authentic and that the community runs smoothly.
 Following these rules are critical for staying in the group: NO follow for follow, or like for like, as this creates inauthentic growth — only follow accounts that you are genuinely interested in.
 That being said, when following accounts you come across on this blog, don’t unfollow them afterward.
 This is unfair to the people in this community, and you wouldn’t want them to do the same to you.
 Thus, only follow accounts that you actually like the content of.

 Also, since Instagram is one of the best way to share and discover photos of new places around the world, I use the weekend as an opportunity for all of us Instagram photographers to share our accounts and photos with the group.
 This helps with gaining followers and likes from the travel community.
+Speaking of growing followers, anyone who has social media knows how difficult it can be to gain an audience and increase your follow count.
+Saying this though, it is not impossible.
+Even if you have to buy Instagram followers with INSTANT delivery, this still shows that you are interested in creating a successful online brand, which is what social media is all about.
+Whatever way works best for you is what you should aim for.
 To keep the group from being flooded with social media promotion, we only share social media links on the designated post that is up on Saturdays and Sundays.

 You can share any travel photos, travel-related blog posts, questions, tips, stories, etc. on the wall at any time!
 If it’s not travel-related however, please do not post it in this group.
 I look forward to seeing all of your faces in my feed soon! 🙂